Jonesbilly1/m2x-ruby/README.md

 You can find this script in [`examples/m2x-uptime.rb`](examples/m2x-uptime.rb).

+## Tutorials

+Please refer to the [M2X Ruby Client Tutorials](TUTORIAL.md) for additional hands on examples.

 ## Versioning

 This gem aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
 As a summary, given a version number `MAJOR.MINOR.PATCH`: